isomerpages/moe-sls/_student-user-guide/Assess/(3) View and Respond to Teacher Comments.md

 <p>Your teacher may leave Comments on your responses to Free-Response, File Submission, and Audio-Response Questions.</p>
 <ol>
 <li>Open the Assignment and navigate to the Free-Response, File Submission, or Audio-Response Question.</li>
 <li>Select the <strong>Teacher Comments</strong> tab to view the comments given by your teacher.
-To view the comments left by your teacher for a Google-attached File, click here [hyperlink student/Integration/AboutGoogle.html]</li>
+To view the comments left by your teacher for a Google-attached File, click <a target="_blank" href="/student-user-guide/assign/attempt-google-attached-files/">here</a></li>
 </ol>
 <p><img style="width: 50%;" src="/images/1Student/As-TeacherComments.png"></p>
 <p><u>Note</u>: If enabled by your teacher, you will receive a notification that feedback has been given on your Assignment.</p>